verygoodgraphics/verygoodgraphics.github.io/content/posts/cpp-wasm.md

 - `-c` option will produce the target compiled object file.

-It produces the `hello.o` binary file, which linker could resolve the symbols with and does some optimization work in the linking stage.
+It produces a `hello.o` binary file, which the linker could resolve the symbols with and do some optimization work in the linking stage.

 ### Linking